funkypozzy/firmware/README.md

 ## FLASHING THE ORIGINAL FIRMWARE
 Installing the OpenIPC firmware has been a more difficult process than expected mainly because the original firmware was password protected.
 Long story short...
 I was able to remove the lock with the [Debrick](https://github.com/OpenIPC/debrickDebrick) utility.
 Installing wifi drivers and setup the wifi connection was even more challenging and this is the reason because I decided to share my experience in this guide.
-OpenIPC website instructions look straightforward, but they are incompleted.
+OpenIPC website instructions look straightforward, but they are incomplete.
 OpenIPC github repository together with telegram channel are the main resources, but also here topics are not presented in a logical order so you need some days/weeks (depending on your skills) to figure out how the system works and where to look.
-For example, the first time I was able to install the OpenIPC firmware and access the web interface, I immediatly search for a button to activate the ip camera wifi, but then I realise that it is not so easy...
+For example, the first time I was able to install the OpenIPC firmware and access the web interface, I immediately search for a button to activate the IP camera wifi, but then I realize that it is not so easy...
 You have to rebuild the firmware to include wifi drivers!

 ## How to restore the camera stock cinese firmware if you're in trouble
 ~~~